Skip to content Skip to main navigation Skip to footer

 Sorting the Search Result

-You can change the sorting order by clicking on the Sort by drop down box.
+You can change the sorting order by clicking on the Sort By dropdown box.
+These are the list of sorting options available:

-• File/document name
+• Folder/document name

 • Last activity date